greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/ip-public-materials-guidelines_1_1.md

 ---
-title: "Guidelines for Use of Third-party IP in External Materials"
+title: Guidelines for Use of Third-party IP in External Materials
-description: "Guidelines for the use of third-party content in external materials"
+description: Guidelines for the use of third-party content in external materials
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/ip-public-materials-guidelines_1_1/
+linkTitle: Guidelines for Use of Third-party IP in External Materials
+type: docs
 ---

 ## Scope and purpose